NimitJ99/IP-Alias-Linked-List/README.md

 # IP-Alias-Linked-List

-Design Of a Linked List to store the IP address and it's Alias corresponding Alias.
+Design Of a Linked List to store the IP address and it's corresponding Alias.

 The program will read a file and import all IP/Alias pairs to a linked list.